 When it comes to your auto insurance policy, you do have a contract to honor.
 That means you have a legal obligation to your insurer.
-Promptly alert your insurance company about the accident – and nothing else.
-The law only requires you to provide basic information.
+Promptly alert your insurance company about the accident, and nothing else.
+The law only requires you to provide the necessary information.
 Once you have done that, you’ve met your responsibility.

 You don’t have this same obligation to the other driver’s auto insurer.
 Don’t let this insurance company pressure you into anything.
 You won’t benefit from giving the insurer a statement or signing their paperwork.
-Ask the driver who hit you for their insurance information and leave it at that.
+Ask the driver who hit you for their insurance information and leaves it at that.

 There’s only one way to deal with an insurance company without making a mistake that risks your claim.
 Hire a lawyer, like Console & Associates, to communicate with the insurance companies on your behalf.

 Don’t let insurance companies put their profits ahead of your well-being.
 Call for your free consultation today!

 It doesn’t matter how minor the damage may seem.
 It doesn’t matter how sorry or in a rush, the other driver claims to be.
 You need to report the accident.

 Why does a police accident report matter?
 Without getting your body and your car examined by the right professionals, from the police officer to emergency responders to medical staff, you don’t know if the accident will have serious consequences.

 After a car crash, you’ll talk to a lot of people: the police, the other driver, witnesses, and your insurance company.